Fran89/EQClusterViewer/README.md

 ### Usage:

+  0. IMPORTANT: Output from EQCluster must be edited: NO HEADERS, NO CENTERs (IDs = -1)
   1. Load the file using the menu.
   2. (Optional) Load the complete catalog in Zmap format.
   3. Use the Categorize buttons (Categorize all scrolls through ALL and cannot be cancelled) to categorize between Swarm and Sequence.